cristiarg/fmi2AllocGuard/README.md

 It is not a calloc/free implementation.
 So it will use whatever memory allocator happens to be present.

 ### Details ###
-Due to the nature of FMI-standard, the author is aware that advanced features of the c++ language would not always be readily available at the usage location.
+Due to the nature of FMI-standard and various environments where it is used, the author is aware that advanced features of the c++ language would not always be readily available.
-Therefore, the default implementation, albeit C++ in nature, does not use any of the modern
+Therefore, the default implementation, albeit C++ in nature, does not use any of the modern C++ features.

-### TODOs ###
+### TODOs - public ###
 * implement specific distinct versions:
   * C++03 (the default)
   * C-only
   * C++latest

+### TODOs - internal/implementation ###
+* add unit test with dlopen/dlclose

 ### License
 Whatever you want it to be.